Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- The average total in Boston's matchups this year is 229.4, 15.9 more points than this game's over/under.
+- Boston's contests this year have an average point total of 229.4, 11.9 more points than this matchup's over/under.

 - Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.